-Due to the current coronavirus pandemic, many clinical trials in the UK have temporarily stopped accepting new participants.
+Due to the coronavirus pandemic, many clinical trials in the UK temporarily stopped accepting new participants.
+Some of these are now open to new participants again, although some are not.
 If you are interested in taking part in a clinical trial, your consultant may be able to advise you whether it is currently open and if you might be eligible based on your individual circumstances.

 If you are already receiving treatment as part of a clinical trial, you are likely to have fewer hospital appointments, tests and scans than stated in your clinical trial information sheet.
 This is to keep you as safe as possible at this time.
 Check with your research nurse or trial centre before you attend any clinical trial appointments.

 Many clinical trials are testing treatments for COVID-19.
 Some of these might be open to people with lymphoma who develop COVID-19.
 If there is a trial that is suitable for you, your medical team might ask you if you would like to take part.
 Visit Lymphoma TrialsLink to find out what is involved in clinical trials.
 Please note that our database does not include COVID-19 trials.